Mark Seddon: Journalistic career

 Seddon has written for The New York Times and The Boston Globe.
-He has been a diarist for the London Evening Standard and has contributed to newspapers such as The Guardian, The Independent, The Times, the Daily Mail, and The National (Abu Dhabi), as well as New Statesman, Private Eye, The Oldie, Country Life, and the website 'Big Think' (New York).
+He has been a diarist for the London Evening Standard and has contributed to newspapers such as The Guardian, The Independent, The Times, the Daily Mail, and The National (Abu Dhabi), as well as New Statesman, Private Eye, The Oldie, Country Life, and the website Big Think (New York).
 Also a prolific writer for Tribune, he served as that magazine's editor from 1993 until 2004.

-On television, Seddon has reported for the BBC from inside Iraq, North Korea and China, as well as for Sky TV from Yemen and for Al Jazeera English from North Korea, Syria, Democratic Republic of Congo, Kenya, Ethiopia and Haiti.
+On television, Seddon has reported for the BBC from inside Iraq, North Korea and China, as well as for Sky News from Yemen and for Al Jazeera English from North Korea, Syria, Democratic Republic of Congo, Kenya, Ethiopia and Haiti.
 Seddon also reported regularly from the United Nations and from the White House, and has lectured widely in North America and the UK.
 He became the United Nations and New York City correspondent for Al Jazeera English in 2005, having helped set up and run the first ever Al Jazeera English TV New York Bureau.
 He later returned to the UK to continue as Al Jazeera English TV's Diplomatic Correspondent.
 He was an early guest on Have I Got News for You, and has appeared as a commentator on numerous UK and US television and radio programmes, including Newsnight, Channel 4 News, Breakfast with Frost, The Politics Show and the Today programme.

-In 2003, Seddon was the first journalist to reveal that 'extraordinary rendition' had taken place in the British Indian Ocean Territory island of Diego Garcia.
+In 2003, Seddon was the first journalist to reveal that "extraordinary rendition" had taken place in the British Indian Ocean Territory island of Diego Garcia.
 He repeated the claims for Al Jazeera English TV, shortly before the then Foreign Secretary, David Miliband, admitted that extraordinary rendition had indeed taken place on the island of Diego Garcia.
 Seddon was also the first foreign reporter to broadcast live from Pyongyang, the North Korean capital, in 2006, soon after performing the first trans Atlantic 'live' from the United Nations in New York to Doha for Al Jazeera English TV at the time of that Networks' launch.
 He is a former Vice President of the United Nations Correspondents Association and is currently a member of the Board of the Foreign Press Association (New York).

 From 2014 to 2016, Seddon worked in the Communications and Speechwriting Unit for the Secretary-General of the United Nations, Ban Ki-moon.
 He subsequently became Director of Communications for the International Commission on Financing Global Education Opportunity, chaired by UN Special Envoy for Global Education and former UK Prime Minister, Gordon Brown.
-In September 2017 he became an Adjunct Professor in International Relations at Columbia University, New York, in the Harriman Institute.
+In September 2017 he became an adjunct professor in International Relations at Columbia University, New York, in the Harriman Institute.
 He returned to New York in August 2018, to work as Media Adviser to the President of the UN General Assembly, 73rd Session at UN Headquarters.